opencultureagency/Open-Learning-Guide/text/content.md

 http://railsgirls.com/materials

 Tools and a community for women to understand technology and build their ideas.
 Learn sketching, prototyping, basic programming, and the potential of technology.

+**OPEN CULTURE LEARN TO CODE** openculture.com/2016/03/learn-how-to-code-for-free-a-diy-guide-for-learning-html-python-javascript-more.html DIY Guide:learn how to code for free, using online courses, instructional videos, YouTube channels, textbooks

 ## USER EXPERIENCE DESIGN
 **GOOGLE DESIGN**